 The Fire Fighter and EMS Employer-Employee Cooperation Act would give fire fighters and EMS workers basic collective bargaining rights in states that currently do not provide them.
 The legislation gives states wide flexibility to write and administer their own laws, consistent with the following minimum standards:

 - The right to form and join a labor organization and to have that organization be recognized through the formation and agreement of a contract.

 - The right to bargain over working conditions, hours and wages.

 - The ability to resolve disputes through an impasse resolution mechanism and, if an agreement is reached, the right to enforce it in court or through an administrative agency.

 The legislation does not allow strikes or lockouts, does not infringe on right-to-work laws and does not interfere with existing state laws and collective bargaining agreements.

 The Cooperation Act enjoys broad bipartisan support while protecting states’ rights

 - The bill gives maximum flexibility and ample time for states to craft their own laws, giving fire fighters and police officers the ability to sit down and talk with their employers.
-The Cooperation Act respects the uniqueness of each state’s employment needs and does not allow public safety officers the right to strike, does not cancel right-to-work laws and does not take away the authority of local jurisdictions to have the final say over public safety decisions.
+The Cooperation Act respects the uniqueness of each state’s employment needs and does not allow fire fighters or EMS workers the right to strike, does not cancel right-to-work laws and does not take away the authority of local jurisdictions to have the final say over public safety decisions.

 Collective bargaining helps protect public safety